Institutional review board: Exceptions

 Generally, human research ethics guidelines require that decisions about exemption are made by an IRB representative, not by the investigators themselves.

+Additionally, research projects conducted outside of a federal government agency or government-funded institution, such as a citizen science project conducted by a private individual or a group of private individuals, are generally not required to be approved by any institutional review board, unless the project is funded by the US federal government.

 International ethics review committees

 Numerous other countries have equivalent regulations or guidelines governing human subject studies and the ethics committees that oversee them.
 However, the organizational responsibilities and the scope of the oversight purview can differ substantially from one nation to another, especially in the domain of non-medical research.
 The United States Department of Health and Human Services maintains a comprehensive compilation of regulations and guidelines in other countries, as well as related standards from a number of international and regional organizations.

 Naming and composition

 Although "IRB" is a generic term used in the United States by the FDA and HHS, each institution that establishes such a board may use whatever name it chooses.
 Many simply capitalize the term "Institutional Review Board" as the proper name of their instance.
 Regardless of the name chosen, the IRB is subject to the US FDA's IRB regulations when studies of FDA-regulated products are reviewed and approved.
 At one time, such a committee was named the "Committee for the Protection of Human Subjects".

 Originally, IRBs were simply committees at academic institutions and medical facilities to monitor research studies involving human participants, primarily to minimize or avoid ethical problems.
-Today, some of these reviews are conducted by for-profit organizations known as 'independent' or 'commercial' IRBs.
+Today, some of these reviews are conducted by for-profit organizations known as independent or commercial IRBs.
+Anyone, including private individuals, can pay a commercial IRB for review.
 The responsibilities of these IRBs are identical to those based at academic or medical institutions, and within the US, they are governed by the same US federal regulations.

+While its composition varies, it often includes a balance of academia and non-academia members.
+This serves to provide a greater scope of understanding which helps ensure ethics in research.
 In the US, regulations set out the board's membership and composition requirements, with provisions for diversity in experience, expertise, and institutional affiliation.
 For example, the minimum number of members is five, at least one scientist, and at least one non-scientist.
 The guidance strongly suggests that the IRB contain both men and women, but there is no regulatory requirement for gender balance in the IRB's membership.
 The full requirements are set out in 21 CFR 56.107.

+As IRBs are normally staffed with employees, who have to be paid, there are costs to operating them.
+In 2001, the cost of operating an IRB typically ranged from about $75,000 to $770,000 ($ to $, after accounting for inflation) per year, depending on the volume of research reviewed.